-On Koh Samui, a French restaurant owner died on the scene after crashing his scooter into the side of another motorbike which was attempting to cross the road.
+On Koh Samui, a French restaurant owner died at the scene after crashing his scooter into the side of another motorbike which was attempting to cross in front of him.
 Police have yet to determine who was at fault.

-Pol Capt Supit Chopaga, deputy investigator at Koh Samui Provincial Police Station, Surat Thani province, confirmed the fatal accident the following day.
-“On Tuesday evening at 17:25, we received a notification of a road accident between two scooters during which one of the two riders, a French man, has been killed,” Pol Capt Supit said.
+Pol Capt Supit Chopaga, deputy investigator at Koh Samui Provincial Police Station, Surat Thani province, confirmed the details of the fatal accident.
+“On Tuesday evening at 17:25, we received a notification of a road accident between two scooters during which one of the two riders, a French national, was killed,” announced Pol Capt Supit .

-Police named the man as Olivier Gabriel Robert Aunay, a 54-year-old entrepreneur from France.
-Mr Aunay had been the owner of several French restaurants, most of them in Lamai on the east side of the island, investigators found out.
+Police named the victim as Olivier Gabriel Robert Aunay, a 54-year-old French restauranteur.
+Investigators revealed that Mr Aunay owned several French restaurants, most of them in Lamai on the east side of the island.

 The fatal crash took place at 17:19 on Thawee Ratphakdee Rd, also known as Highway 4169 or Ring Rd, in Moo 1 of Mae Nam subdistrict.
-The scene of the accident turned out to be less than 50 metres from the Mae Nam Police Service Center.
+Ironically, the scene of the accident was less than 50 metres from the Mae Nam Police Service Center.

-Pol Capt Supit, additional officers and rescue volunteers of the local Gusonsongkroh Rescue Foundation travelled to the crash site shortly after being informed.
+After being notified of the accident, Pol Capt Supit, some of his team and rescue volunteers of the local Gusonsongkroh Rescue Foundation scrambled to the crash site.
 “The body of Mr Aunay was lying in the middle of the road.
 He was already dead when we arrived,” Pol Capt Supit told media representatives.

 Mr Aunay’s scooter, a dark blue and white Honda PCX with Surat Thani license plate 1กธ 121, was found about 20 metres down the road, police said.
-How precisely the crash took place was revealed after police investigators took a close look at the footage of a CCTV camera that had recorded the accident from about 50 metres away.
+Exactly how the crash occurred was revealed after police investigators took a close look at the footage from a nearby CCTV camera around 50 metres from the scene.

 The clip, which has since been made public, shows a navy blue motorbike slowly driving out of a side street and attempting to cross the first lane of Thawee Ratphakdee Rd to join the traffic heading westward on the second lane.
 The motorbike belonged to 30-year-old Mr Bongpob Pinpat whose house is located on the street he had just coming from, as police found out.